isabella232/cloud-portal-documentation/docs/source/applications_packaging.rst

    Internally, the ``destroy.sh`` script executes a single step:

-   1. Runs Terraform to destroy the resources, as they’re reported in the state file
+   1. Runs |terraform| to destroy the resources, as they’re reported in the state file

-   In some cases destroying a deployment may require some preliminary steps, e.g. power the VMs off in advance with Ansible.
-These needs can simply be fulfilled by, for example, using a separate Ansible playbook to be executed before invoking Terraform.
+   In some cases destroying a deployment may require some preliminary steps, e.g. power the VMs off in advance with |ansible|.
+These needs can simply be fulfilled by, for example, using a separate |ansible|
+   playbook to be executed before invoking Terraform.
 It is however imperative that all the unneeded resources are removed at the of the process, as users will not be able to remove them at a later time.